-Claudia Riedener, a member of the Central Neighborhood Council of Tacoma, expressed anger at the the lack of communication between the Port of Tacoma and the CNC, especially considering the CNC was founded precisely to gain consensus from Tacoma residents before big projects are undertaken.
-Suzanne Skaar, the Commissioner/2nd Vice Chair for the Tacoma Human Rights Commission, felt that the citizens of Tacoma were underrepresented in the decision-making process.
+Claudia Riedener, a member of the Central Neighborhood Council (CNC) of Tacoma, expressed anger at the lack of communication between the Port of Tacoma and the CNC, especially considering the CNC was founded precisely to gain consensus from Tacoma residents before big projects are undertaken.
+Suzanne Skaar, an operations manager for the Tacoma Human Rights Commission, felt that the citizens of Tacoma were underrepresented in the decision-making process.
 Julia Galleher, who works as a real estate broker for Keller Williams Puget Sound, cited a study that showed that properties within a half mile of hazardous industrial sites drop 11% in value.

-To top it off, sixth-grader Baxter Houghton spoke out in defense of the Tacoma he wants to grow up in and Rus Higley, a member of the Sustainable Tacoma Commission, resigned.
+To top it off, sixth-grader Baxton Houghton spoke out in defense of the Tacoma he wants to grow up in and Rus Higley, a member of the Sustainable Tacoma Commission, resigned.

 I was absolutely blown away.
 This was not the disorganized, self-involved, ranting public I had pictured.
 This was a passionate, very well-educated, organized, and determined crowd.
 And this was the second round of talks!